DjangoGirlsSeoul/cupcaketutorial/azure.md

 ```

+ Go back to tutorial and finish all the **Deploying** steps

+### Environment variables
-3. There is one more thing we have to do.
+There is one more thing we have to do.
 That is to add `Environment variables` as we did on PythonAnywhere.
 Click on `settings` of your Azure web app.
 Then click on Application settings.
 Go to `App settings` and add `DJANGO_DEBUG` and `SECRET_KEY` keys with their values.
 Make sure to press the save button.

 ![](azure_app_settings.png)